If you are reading this then you have come to the right place! I am going to share with you 17 tips to help a toddler with a speech delay.

 17. Use Routines, Songs and Finger Plays

-My children loved the “fall down” routine we made up.
+My children loved the “fall down” routine we made up when they were around 2 years old.
 I would have them sit on my lap and move my legs up and down while saying “bump, bump, bump”, then I would pause and say “uh oh you fell down” and slightly open my legs allowing them to “fall” (while still holding my child of course).
 This always ended up in laughter and them telling me they wanted more of this activity.

 Toddlers also love finger puppets that you can incorporate into finger plays!
 The puppets allow for further vocabulary development and can be used later on for story telling as well.